precice/dumux-adapter/examples/README.md

 # DuMuX-preCICE examples

 - `ff-pm/` contains examples of coupled free flow (`ff`) and porous medium (`pm`) flow
-- `cht/` contains an examples for conjugate heat transfer.
-This is a legacy test case that might not work at the moment.
+- `legacy/` contains older examples that are not actively maintained and may not work.